jimenezjose/ElectricGoKart/Dashboard/README.md

 ## Dashboard Display

     The speed of the go kart is fed through a peripheral microcontroller via serial comminication.
-A Raspberry Pi 3 is hosting the Dashboard GUI and reading serial port messages from a microcontroller
+A Raspberry Pi 3 is hosting the Dashboard GUI and reading serial port messages from a microcontroller.

 ![Alt Text](https://github.com/jimenezjose/Go_Kart/blob/assets/images/SpeedometerGUI%20screenshot.png)